ggJSC/RoundTable/index.md

 # What you need most.
 All in one place.
 ![Main View](https://raw.githubusercontent.com/ggJSC/RoundTable/master/images/MainView.jpg)

-# Format your minutes just the way you want.
+# Format your minutes the way you want.
 ![Formatting](https://raw.githubusercontent.com/ggJSC/RoundTable/master/images/Formatting.png)

 # Effortlessly upload and insert images.